Sparky015/AstralEngine/README.md

 Astral uses CMake for the build system.

-In additional to the methods below, you can also use an IDE that supports building with CMake like CLion or Visual Studio.
+In addition to the methods below, you can also use an IDE that supports building with CMake like CLion or Visual Studio.
+Before running the project, make sure to switch the target to your desired target that you want to run.

 Requirements include:
 - git